intel/transfer-learning/tests/README.md

 # Testing Intel® Transfer Learning Tool

-To run these tests, first install [tlt](/tlt) for TensorFlow and/or PyTorch.
+To run these tests, first install the [Intel Transfer Learning Tool](/tlt) for TensorFlow and/or PyTorch.
 Then install the following dependencies:

 ```